 “He must increase, but I must decrease.”
 (John 3:30)

 Who was the greatest prophet who ever lived?
 Who was the greatest man who ever lived?
-According to Jesus the answer is John the Baptist (Luke 7:28; Matthew 11:11).
-Having studied the Scripture for six decades I find that answer to be intriguing because very little space is given in the Bible to record this man’s life and ministry.
+According to Jesus the answer is John the Baptist.
+(Luke 7:28; Matthew 11:11) Having studied the Scripture for six decades I find that answer to be intriguing because very little space is given in the Bible to record his life and ministry.

-As I meditate on the Scriptures that describe him I have come to a conclusion about his greatness.
-At least one key to his greatness was that he accepted the limits of his limitations and the responsibility for his ability.
+As I meditate on the Scriptures that describe John the Baptist I have come to a conclusion about his greatness.
+One key was that he accepted the limits of his limitations and the responsibility for his ability.

 Are you willing to accept the limits of your limitations and the responsibility for your ability?